 - Second round of bank transfers started to few very needy families.

-- Bank trasnfers to survivors & victims of caste atrocities.
+- Bank transfers to survivors & victims of caste atrocities.

-We thank Mariwala Health Initiative, individual donors, Samarpan NGO and Rotary Club and Rotract Club of Dombivali East for being with us as supportes.
+We thank Mariwala Health Initiative, CII Foundation & CLP India, SGS, Sony Pictures Networks India, individual donors, Samarpan NGO, Rotary Club and Rotract Club of Dombivali for being with us as supportes.

 Indian donors can donate via the PayUmoney payment gateway by clicking here: